trickstercache/trickster/docs/new-changed-1.0.md

   - Circonus IRONdb
   - Generic HTTP Reverse Proxy Cache

+And so much more!

 ## Status

 We are currently in the beta phase of Trickster 1.0.
-We expect to release the 1.0 Release Candidate build by November 1, 2019, and have the 1.0 GA release before November 15, 2019.
+We expect to release the 1.0 Release Candidate build by November 20, 2019, and have the 1.0 GA release by December 1, 2019.

 ## How to Try Trickster 1.0